camerondurham/documentation-website/_api-reference/snapshots/delete-snapshot.md

 **Introduced 1.0**
 {: .label .label-purple }

 Deletes a snapshot from a repository.

+If you attempt to delete an in progress snapshot, it will be aborted and removed from the repository.
+This is useful if you need to cancel an accidentally created snapshot or a snapshot causing impact to your cluster.

 * To learn more about snapshots, see [Snapshots]({{site.url}}{{site.baseurl}}/opensearch/snapshots/index).